Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-10-10-state-to-latex.md

   - Resources
 ---

 Stata's popular user-wrriten command [estout/esttab](http://repec.sowi.unibe.ch/stata/estout/) is a powerful tool to export Stata output to other envrionments (csv, txt, word, and tex).
 Nevertheless, there are lots of details one need to remember to use esttab/estout to produce nice tables.
-Things become even more intimidating if one wishes to use Stata for analysis and LaTeX for writing, because of LaTeX's plasticity and, therefore, complexity.
+Things become even more intimidating if one wishes to use Stata for analysis and LaTeX for writing, partly because of LaTeX's plasticity and, therefore, complexity.

 As such, I realize that it might be a good idea to come up with some easy-to-use Stata-to-LaTeX templates.
 With these templates, most Stata-to-LaTeX transfers can be done on a copy-and-paste basis.
 [Here](https://www.overleaf.com/read/kfxrxfbqsytm) is my intitial effort (this link will lead you to Overleaf, an online LaTeX editor).
 As the abstract goes,